aardlyworthit/Search-and-Destroy-v3.0/HELP.md

 - '**qw** \<*n*.**mobname**\>' gets results for *n*.mobname (e.g. 3.fido).
 - Note that "qw" searches only one target, unlike hunt trick (whose input looks similar).
 Use "xwhere" to 'where' multiple mobname instances.
 - "qw" will fail if the mob is flagged no-where, or in a dark room.
 It works intermittently on hidden mobs due to your detect roll vs hidden.

-### Gquest:
-- Gquest handling is automatic and will take over when you join a gq.
-- For the most part, the commands are the same as when you are doing a cp.
-- '**gg**' is an alias for 'gq check'.
-- To reload campaign targets while on a gquest, do 'cp ch'.
-- To reload your gquest targets, do 'gq ch'.

 ### Automatic noexp toggle:
 - '**xset noexp** \<*n*\>' turns automatic noexp on and sets the TNL cutoff to *n*, for n > 0.